$e^+ e^- \to \mu^+ \mu^-$ in the Asymptotically Safe Standard Model: in the Asymptotically Safe Standard Model

 which contains the quantum effects of gravity and real-time features of the graviton propagator.
-In~\Cref{fig:sigmatot}, we show the total cross-section and partial contributions as a function of the centre-of-mass energy.
+In the right panel of~\Cref{fig:sigmatot}, we show the total cross-section and partial contributions as a function of the centre-of-mass energy.

 The graviton contribution is significantly subdominant in the IR and only at $\sqrt{s}\gtrsim {\rm M}_{\rm Pl}$ overtakes the photon-mediated one.
 A striking feature of this cross-section is a prominent peak appearing at $\sqrt{s}\sim 2\cdot 10^{19}$\,GeV.
 This peak comes technically from a peak in the background graviton spectral function depicted in the right panel of \Cref{fig:spectral-function}.
 Therefore this is a real-time feature and may carry physical information.
 The peak could be related to resonances of graviton bound states with a mass of the order of the Planck scale, i.e., some temporary formation of quantum black holes, see \cite{Dvali:2014ila, Giddings:2007qq, Dvali:2012en} for a discussion of black hole formation from scattering processes.
 Alike features are present in the background spectral function of the gluon propagator in QCD \cite{Cyrol:2018xeq}.
 Nonetheless, we want to caution that this might also be an artefact of the present approximation.